mromphf/website/src/pages/jordan-village.md

 They assessed the spread.
 Sandwiches, salads, brownies, lemonade, cookies, trays of carrots and celery and cauliflower and sugar snap peas.
 Ted skipped the veggies and heaped some potato salad onto a paper plate with a stack of roast beef sandwiches gushing with mustard.

 “Look at all these people,” Ted said through a forkful.
 “I can’t imagine this many people at *my* funeral.
-Maybe I should \- holy shit… this potato salad is amazing.
+Maybe I should — holy shit... this potato salad is amazing.
 Who made this?”

 “I did.”
 Loraine appeared, cigarette pinched in her claws.
 “So what?”